ka1ata/javascript-calculator/README.md

 Why did I make this calculator?

 I made this calculator to show off my programming skills.
 With this, I want to impress the people who will assign my work tasks.
-I have been working as a QA Engineer for many years and I can make test plan and test case on products of different types.
+I can make test plan and test case on products of different types.
 You can contact me by email: kalinkalinov2004vr@gmail.com

 Link for my work: https://ka1ata.github.io/